MJPCrepin/Fizzyo-MinigolfMadness/README.md

 ====
 A Unity game created by Manuel Crepin for the Fizzyo Project

+## Known bugs
+* Lighting in Woods level a bit dark
+* Trails not showing in shop preview in UWP builds

+## TODO
+* Change shop prices (currently all fixed at 10)
+* Unused assets under `_Imports` yet to be cleaned up
+* Add audio content

-## Development notes
+## Project notes
-Current project status:
 * `UserInput` class is an adapter class waiting for the breath framework to be finalised.
   * Currently LMB is huff and RMB is button press.
 IsValidBreath hardcoded to true.
 * Game mechanics and behaviours are finalised so content creation should be easy.
 * Recommended expansion/further creation of levels (see Game Info for details).
 * Item shop fully functional, could add new items (especially hats) but not crucial.
-* TODO: Unused assets under `_Imports` yet to be cleaned up.
-* TODO: Add audio content / Alternative added bonus: deaf friendly.
+* ProCore import has to be deleted for UWP builds!
+Will not run otherwise.

 ## Game Info
 * HomePage is the parent scene and also contains the level select and shop menus.